Arrielle/moduleMadness/pseudo-code.md

-Module Madness
-In this challenge, you will need to create a new Node project (much like we did in lecture).
-You will create three modules (js files) as specified below and create an app.js that will use these modules.
-Then you'll test your work via the curl terminal command!

-Modules
-Module One

-The first module will export a function that returns a random number after taking in a min and max value as arguments (hint: you can use random number functions from previous assignments).
+export a function
+returns a random number after taking in a min and max value as arguments (hint: you can use random number functions from previous assignments).
 When you call this module, use 100 as your min, and 1000000 as your max.

 Module Two